 I have to say, I approached this culinary expedition with some trepidation.
 These ants do not look particularly appetizing.

 I shove a spoonful of ass-ants into my mouth… and I’m immediately surprised by how non-horrible they taste.
 They’re a little crunchy and salty, kind of like popcorn.
-They also have an after-taste reminiscent of roast chicken—not actual roast chicken, but more like the taste of roast chicken flavoured crisps.
+They also have an after-taste reminiscent of roast chicken—maybe not actual roast chicken, but more like the taste of roast chicken flavoured crisps.

 It’s not the best thing in the world, but it’s not entirely unpleasant either.
 The main negative aspect of Hormigas Culonas are the legs: they’re a little tough and get stuck between my teeth.